The Influence of Human-inspired Agentic Sophistication in LLM-driven Strategic Reasoners

-First, we calculate the k-level means for students and experts separately and define $\Delta = \left| \bar{k}_{\text{true}}^{\text{student}} - \bar{k}_{\text{pred}}^{\text{student}} \right| - \left| \bar{k}_{\text{true}}^{\text{expert}} - \bar{k}_{\text{pred}}^{\text{expert}} \right|$ to measure if the agent replicates student and expert behaviour equally well/poorly, where values close to $0$ indicate an approximation of the difference between the human groups.
+First, we calculate the k-level means for students and experts separately and define $\Delta = \left| \bar{k}_{\text{true}}^{\text{student}} - \bar{k}_{\text{pred}}^{\text{student}} \right| - \left| \bar{k}_{\text{true}}^{\text{expert}} - \bar{k}_{\text{pred}}^{\text{expert}} \right|$ to measure whether an agent approximates both groups equally well, with values close to zero indicating better replication of intergroup differences.
 Figure~\ref{fig:heatmap_profiles} entails the $\Delta$ heatmaps for Haiku and Sonnet.
-The dominantly negative values in the case of $S$ agents across both models indicate that these agents are consistently closer to expert behaviour, where likely the overestimation of student reasoning levels is due to an overfit to game-theoretic optimizations we observed in previous instances.
-On the other hand, $R$ agents show a more balanced behaviour and manage to approximate better the human differences with all $C \times M$ errors within $+/-0.4$ k levels.
-In addition, the transition from $m_0$ to $m_1$ consistently causes agents to optimise more and overestimate reasoning levels.
-The statistical significance test indicates lesser divergence in the case of $R$ agents using Haiku and the minor and insignificant differences in the case of $R_{c_{\text{sim}},m_0}$ and $R_{c_{\text{bio}},m_0}$ indicate closer matching of the human intergroup divergence.
+The dominantly negative values in the case of $S$ agents across both models indicate that these agents are consistently closer to expert behaviour, likely due to an overestimation of student reasoning levels, which is likely an overfit to game-theoretic optimizations we observed in previous instances.
+In contrast, $R$ agents show more balanced behaviour, with errors within $\pm 0.4$ $k$-levels across all $C \times M$ settings.
+Transitioning from $m_0$ to $m_1$ consistently increases optimisation, raising predicted reasoning levels.
+Statistical tests confirm that divergence is significantly lower for $R$ agents using Haiku, with particularly close Delta matches in $R_{c_{\text{sim}},m_0}$ and $R_{c_{\text{bio}},m_0}$.

-Figure~\ref{fig:no_profile} is extended with the profile-specific distribution curve per model for the configurations where the distinction between cohorts is available, and Table~\ref{tab:wass_profile} collects the Wasserstein distances for each agent variation.